The Record of Employment on the Web (ROE Web)

 Build an interface within your payroll system to extract payroll data into an XML file.
 Once the XML file is created, it can be uploaded through ROE Web.

-If you are a new ROE Web user, please ensure to program Version 2.0 of the XML for the Payroll Extract File as Version 1.0 will be decommissioned on August 31, 2016.
+If you are a new ROE Web user, please ensure to program Version 2.0 of the XML for the Payroll Extract File as Version 1.0 was decommissioned on August 31, 2016.

 - Validate your extract file

 Use the following XSD file to validate your payroll extract file: PayrollExtractXmlV2.xsd (20kb) To perform this kind of validation, you need to have a tool that is capable of validating an XML schema.